 Glass break sensors on your windows will let you know if someone has broken into your home whether you're in bed sleeping or abroad on vacation.
 The police will also be alerted right away of any criminal activity.

 If you're the type to get paranoid about any noise that may take place outside in your backyard, getting some cameras set up and hooked to your home automation system would be a great idea.
 This way, next time you wonder what caused a mysterious sound, you can simply check your smartphone and be informed.
 In the event of suspicious activity, you can report it right away to the police without going out to a possible crime scene and risk getting hurt.

 Getting Started with Home Automation

-The good news is, if you've got a smartphone and wi-fi at home, you're already halfway there with home automation!
+The good news is, if you've got a smartphone and Wi-Fi at home, you're already halfway there with home automation!
 This is thanks to the fact that there are many DIY home security systems and automation systems.
 However, the process is a bit more than just downloading an app onto your phone.
 To get started with home automation, you'll also want to make sure you:

 Have a controller.